Science fun

 About

-Since its inception in 2018 Louth Science Festival (supported by Louth County Council and Science Foundation Ireland) has become a stand-out event in Louth Library Service’s annual programming, providing STEAM activities, workshops, events and talks to audiences around the county.
+Since its inception in 2018 Louth Science Festival (funded and supported by Research Ireland, Creative Ireland and Louth County Council) has become a stand-out event in Louth Library Service’s annual programming, providing STEAM activities, workshops, events and talks to audiences around the county.

-Louth, according to SFI research, is a low intervention county in terms of STEAM participation.
-Louth Science Festival, aligning with the SFI Science Week objectives, aims to find different ways of bringing Science, Technology, Engineering, Arts and Maths to new and existing audiences, particularly reaching out to those not typically serviced by STEAM programming.
+Louth, according to Research Ireland, is a low intervention county in terms of STEAM participation.
+Louth Science Festival, aligning with Research Ireland’s Science Week objectives, aims to find different ways of bringing Science, Technology, Engineering, Arts and Maths to new and existing audiences, particularly reaching out to those not typically serviced by STEAM programming.

-The festival also aims to inspire the community towards STEAM careers, and emphasise the importance of STEM in everyday society, in keeping with the SFI Strategy 2025, focusing on ‘Delivering Today; Preparing for Tomorrow’.
+The festival also aims to inspire the community towards STEAM careers, and emphasise the importance of STEM in everyday society, in keeping with the Research Ireland Strategy 2025, focusing on ‘Delivering Today; Preparing for Tomorrow’.

 Over the past number of years, LSF has allowed us to build meaningful relationships with local organisations and community groups, including Louth County Council and Dundalk Institute of Technology (DKIT), as well as local schools, nursing homes and Youthreach Centres.
 It’s our aim to grow and develop these connections, and build new ones as the festival develops.